AviatrixSystems/Docs/HowTos/gateway.rst

 Gateway Resize
 ---------------

-You can change Gateway Size if need to change gateway throughput.
+You can change Gateway Size if needed to change gateway throughput.
 The gateway will restart with a different instance size.

 To configure, click Gateway on the left navigation panel, select the desired gateway, click Edit.
 Scroll down to "Gateway Resize" and in the drop down menu, select the new gateway instance size.
 Click "Change".
 The gateway instance will be stopped and restarted again with the new instance size.